CINPLA/Library/README.md

  - Linear Algebra and Its Applications by Gilbert Strang

- - Introduction to Applied MathematicsJan 1, by Gilbert Strang
+ - Introduction to Applied Mathematics, by Gilbert Strang

- - Differential Equations and Linear AlgebraJun 4, 2014 by Gilbert Strang
+ - Differential Equations and Linear Algebra, by Gilbert Strang

  ## Stats
  - Statistics: A Guide to the Use of Statistical Methods in the Physical by R. J. Barlow